Installing the toolbox

 Kubernetes installation

-Follow the usual guide for installing Akamas on Kubernetes but make sure to override the following variable (its default value is false) in your akamas.yaml file or in file values-files/my-values.yaml (can be created if missing):
+Follow the usual guide for installing Akamas on Kubernetes but make sure to override the following variable (its default value is false) in your akamas.yaml file or in the file values-files/my-values.yaml (can be created if missing):

 toolbox: